PlutoLang/plutolang.github.io/docs/Standard Library/Crypto Functions.md

 assert(crypto.fnv1a(str) == 8618312879776256743)
 ```
 ### CRC32
-Hash a string using the JOAAT non-cryptographic hashing algorithm.
+Hash a string using the CRC32 non-cryptographic hashing algorithm.
 #### Parameters
 1. The string to hash.
 2. The initial value for the hash.
 By default, this is zero.